Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/handles.md

 ![follow-offset](images/follow-offset.png)

-For more information on the Follow offset property see, [Orbital Transposer properties](CinemachineBodyOrbitalTransposer.md).
+For more information on the Follow offset property see, [Orbital Follow properties](CinemachineBodyOrbitalTransposer.md).

 **4. Tracked object offset**